12 Things You Didn't Know About Bananas

 The Banana Tree is Not a TreePhoto: flickr / CC0It's true!
 It's just a sneaky herb posing as a tree.
 A huge herb.
 Trying to be a palm tree.

 The Banana Tree Bears Fruit Once and Then Dies

 The banana tree, or herb, bears only one bunch of bananas before dying.
 Luckily, it shoots a new "eye" (a baby plant) before dying, the entire process only taking about ten years.Here's the banana flower.
 It's edible too.

-Bananas are at risk of extinctionBecause of the two items above (man-made seedless fruit, herb thing), plus the plantation type of agriculture (lack of variety = genetic weakness) the super popular Cavendish bananas are constantly at risk.
-One aggressive bug or disease, and bananas would be extinct.
-In fact, the Cavendish banana we eat nowadays —which is at high risk of extinction— is a replacement for the virtually identical banana Gros Michel that went the way of the dodo in the 1960s.
+Bananas Are at Risk of ExtinctionPhoto: Graham Reznick / FlickrBecause of the two items above (man-made seedless fruit and the herb thing), plus the fact that there's only one variety widely grown, the super popular Cavendish bananas are constantly at risk.
+One aggressive bug or disease is all that it would take to wipe bananas out completely.
+In fact, the Cavendish banana we eat nowadays —which is at high risk of extinction— is a replacement for the virtually identical banana, Gros Michel, that went the way of the dodo in the 1960s.

 Bananas Are Great for HangoversPhoto: keepon i / FlickrBananas are awesome cures for hangovers!
 That's because, like Coca-Cola, they're rich in potassium.
 Eat one before bed or just after waking up (and then go straight back to bed).